 Rogers Joseph Newman

-Rogers Joseph Newman was born in Ramar, Alabama near Montgomery, on December 22 as the only child of Jonathan Newman, a farmer and insurance agent and Vera Primos Newman, a school principal.
+Rogers Joseph Newman was born in Ramar, Alabama near Montgomery, AL on December 22 as the only child of Jonathan Newman, a farmer and insurance agent and Vera Primos Newman, a school principal.
 Later in life when Rogers married his significant other, Dorothy Alice Willis Newman, their union also produced no daughters.
-However, it did produce three sons, the late Rogers Joseph Newman, Jr., Roy Oliver Newman and Robert Marion Newman.
+However, it did produce three sons; the late Rogers Joseph Newman, Jr.; Roy Oliver Newman and Robert Marion Newman.
 Rogers received his high school diploma from Alabama State College Laboratory School.
-He enrolled in Morehouse College in Atlanta, Georgia in 1944 and earned an A.B.
-Degree in Mathematics from that institution in 1948.
-One of his graduating classmates was Dr. Martin Luther King, Jr. Immediately following graduation, he matriculated at Atlanta University (now Clark Atlanta University) Where he earned the M.A. degree in mathematics in 1949.
+He enrolled in Morehouse College in Atlanta, Georgia in 1944 and earned and A.B.
+Degree in Mathematics from that institution in 1948 One of his graduating classmates was Dr. Martin Luther King, Jr. Immediately following graduation, he matriculated at Atlanta University (now Clark Atlanta University) Where he earned the M.A. degree in mathematics in 1949.

-During his more than 40 years of tenure as a mathematician and educator, Rogers has taught and influence scores of established mathematicians.
-His list of students who have earned doctorates include Stella Ashford, Juanita Bates, Roosevelt Calbert, Preston Dinkins, and Delores Spikes.
-In addition to his contributions to teaching (selected Danforth Teacher in 1955 and University Teacher of the Year in 1981), he has been productive as a scholar with several written works and a number of scholarly presentations.
+During his more that 40 years of tenure as a mathematician and educator, Rogers has taught and influence scored of established mathematicians.
+His list of students who have earned doctorates include Stella Ashford, Juanita Bates, Roosevelt Calbert, Preston Dinkins and Delores Spikes.
+In addition to his contributions to teaching (selected Danforth Teacher in 1955 and University Teacher of the Year in 1981) he has been productive as a scholar with several written works and a number of scholarly presentations.
 His scholarly pursuits led him to further formal studies beyond the Ph.D. degree.
-Rogers did further study at Imperial College, University of London, London, England (1970-71) and Louisiana State University (Summer 1970, 1971).
+Rogers did further study at Imperial College, University of London; London, England (1970-71) and Louisiana State University (Summer 1970, 1971).

-During his professional career, he had been active with several professional organizations: The National Association of Mathematicians (NAM) - President, 1984-1994; The Mathematical Association of America (MAA) Bd of Gov., (1986-89); Task Force on Minorities (1986-Present); Chair of Committee to evaluate NAM and Task Force on Remediation; The American Mathematical Society (AMS) and Pi Mu Epsilon Honorary Mathematical Society.
+During his professional career, he had been active with several professional organizations: The National Association of Mathematicians (NAM) - President, 1984-1994; The Mathematical Association of America (MAA) Bd of Gov., (1986-89); Task Force on Minorities (1986-Present), Chair of Committee to evaluate NAM and Task Force on Remediation; The American Mathematical Society (AMS) and Pi Mu Epsilon honorary Mathematical Society.
 Moreover, he has been a reader for National Science Foundation (NSF) and a reviewer for Mathematical Reviews.
-He has been an invited lecturer/consultant at several institutions, including Wabash College, Virginia State University, and Winston-Salem State University.
-He gave the first scholarly presentation at a NAM meeting in 1972.
+He has been an invited lecturer/consultant by several institutions, including Wabash College, VA State University and Winston-Salem State University.
+He gave the first Scholarly presentation at a NAM meeting in 1972.

-This biography first appeared in the NAM Newsletter, Fall Issue, 1996, p.
-6. It has been reprinted with the permission of NAM.
+This biography first appeared in the NAM Newsletter, Fall Issue, 1996, p.6.